Home » Data Sources » USGS Earth Explorer: Download Free Landsat Imagery

 Well, you downloaded the satellite data for some reason, right?
 What can you do with satellite imagery once you have it?

 Satellite data like Landsat is made up of several spectral bands.
 These bands have combined to create a true color composite or false-color composite.
-We have a guide to doing this just for you.
-How To Combine Spectral Bands with the ArcGIS Composite Bands Tool
+We have a guide to combine spectral Bands with the ArcGIS Composite Bands Tool.

 Need to classify the imagery?
 You can use supervised, unsupervised, and object-based image analysis.
 Don’t know the difference between them?
 No problem.
-Image Classification Techniques in Remote Sensing
+Try out our image classification techniques in remote sensing.

 On a side note, USGS Earth Explorer now warehouses Sentinel-2 data.
 So, it’s just not for Landsat imagery because Sentinel-2 is really your best option with its crisp 10-meter continuous coverage of the planet.